 What makes it different

-Before iOS 14, you were able to see the status for an accessory, but it was in written form.
+Before the update, you were able to see the status for an accessory, but it was in written form.
 With the Home app update, you’ll see the device icons instead, which lets you simply take a peek.

 Here’s a before and after view of the Home tab with the visual status section.